NHS Low Calorie Diet frequently asked questions

 Yes, this programme is safe to follow.
 It is supported by research and experience.
 During the programme, your health and your medications will be monitored by your healthcare team.
 Your Diabetes Practitioner will be working closely with you, and your healthcare team, to provide support at every step.

 There are strict medical criteria that you must meet in order to participate in this programme.
 There are some medical conditions that might mean you are not able to take part, however this is something you will be screened for before getting started.
 If there is any cause for concern, or any changes to your health, please update your Diabetes Practitioner or your GP as soon as possible.

 During the stage 1 of the programme, you will be on a ‘Total Diet Replacement’ (also called TDR).
 You will consume specially designed products in the form of shakes or soups, instead of your usual meals (for breakfast, lunch and dinner).
 The TDR products will provide you with the vitamins and minerals your body needs whilst also causing weight loss.
-If you feel you need to, you can also include non-starchy vegetables at any time of the day, in any amount, during stage 1.
 Your drinks must be calorie free, which means no sugar containing drinks, no milk in tea or coffee and no alcohol.
 In the second stage of the programme, you will be gradually reintroducing balanced meals back into your diet.